JonathanMair/databreeze/README.md

 It currently contains the following functionality, more is planned soon!

-## databreeze.dictionary_utils.drill_down()
+## databreeze.dictionary_utils.drill()

 Iterates through a list of (possibly nested) dictionaries attempting to drill down to find a value using a list of hierarchical dictionary keys.
 Returns a list containing the values found, or, where any key in the chain is missing, a supplied default (defaults to `None`).
 Also works with a single dictionary, in which case it returns a single value.

 ### Parameters

 - data: dictionary or list of dictionaries in which the values are to be found
-- keys_: list of hierarchically ordered keys that will be used to drill down to the desired value
+- keys_: list of hierarchically ordered keys that will be used to drill down to the desired value, the keys can also include list indices
 - value_if_none: value to append to the list returned representing missing values, defaults to `None`

 ### Returns